This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

-I inspected its build quality.
+For this review I inspected the panel’s build quality.
 I tested it with a multimeter.
 And I rigged up a testing system to measure its power output.

 WindyNation 100W 12V Solar Panel

-The WindyNation 100W solar panel is well-built, affordable, and performed well in my power output tests.
-It’s a little bigger and heavier than other 100W poly panels I’ve used.
+The WindyNation 100W solar panel is well-built, affordable and powerful.
+It placed first in my power output tests.
+It’s the biggest and heaviest 100W panel I’ve used, though.

 |Solar cell type:||Polycrystalline||Max power (Pmax):||100W|